 gumowski-mira attractor

-This system seems to only give interesting results when b is close to one.
-It also shows some continuity when b > 1 is fixed, so you can actually animate it - click the image at right to see.
+The system seems to give interesting results only when b is close to one.
+It behaves less chaotically when b > 1 is fixed, so you can actually animate it - click the thumbnail to see.

 Monday, May 15, 2017